 Patricia Roc: The pretty Patricia Roc is the sweet and naive girl in The Wicked Lady and the modern young girl in Madonna of the Seven Moons.
-In both cases her performance grabs our attention.
-Patricia Roc is unfortunately not a very well known actress, but she deserves to be discovered.
-The girl has talent, and her performance in both films is very touching.
-I would say, she is one of the actress I’m the most curious about.
+In both cases, her performance grabs our attention.
+Patricia Roc is unfortunately not a very well-known actress, but she deserves to be discovered.
+The girl had talent, and her performance in both films is very touching.
+She is one of the actresses I’m the most curious about.

 These are the “major” actors of those three films.
 I won’t talk about them all, because there are too many, but here are some honourable mentions: Jean Kent, Micheal Rennie, Griffith Jones, Dulcie Gray, Martita Hunt, Helen Haye, etc.

 The Gainsborough Melodramas, without any exception, were all box office hits in the UK.
-What make these films so popular in this country?
-They are not often cited as masterpieces, which makes them very underrated.
-Those films were made on a smaller budget than Hollywoodian films, but were able to show us something brilliant.
-The most successful of the three, The Wicked Lady, was unfortunately not well received in USA and was severely censored by the Production Code due to its use of themes such as adultery, violence, rape, etc. Certain scenes had to be re-shoot for the American version.
-The Wicked Lady also makes scandal in UK on its release, but not as much as in United Stated.
+What made these films so popular in this country?
+They are not often cited as masterpieces, which makes them somehow underrated.
+Those films were made on a smaller budget than Hollywood films but were able to show us something brilliant.
+The most successful of the three, The Wicked Lady, was unfortunately not well received in the USA and was severely censored by the Production Code due to its use of themes such as adultery, violence, rape, etc. Some scenes had to be re-shot for the American release.
+The Wicked Lady also provoked a scandal in the UK on its release, but not as much as in the United States.
 We guess the English were more tolerant.
 The Mother Queen liked it, which was a good thing.

 That’s something I always notice in the Gainsborough Melodramas: the beautiful costumes.
 The Man in Grey and The Wicked Lady allows us to see historical costumes.
 Concerning The Man in Grey, the 19th century has always been one of my favourite historical period presented on screen, especially for the costumes.
 Just think about Gone with the Wind!
 In Madonna of the Seven Moons, the costumes are more “modern” as it takes place during the 20th century.
 But, they are also so refined!
 Strangely, I couldn’t find any information about the costume designers for these films.
 Well, here are some pictures to make you realized how gorgeous they are.

-You’ll find a lot of common themes in The Man in Grey, The Wicked Lady and Madonna of the Seven Moons.
+You’ll find a lot of common themes in The Man in Grey, The Wicked Lady, and Madonna of the Seven Moons.
 One of them is the wedding.
-Most of the time, it’s an unhappy one, if you take the example of Ralph and Barbara, or a wedding that would have to face challenges, if you consider what happen to Maddalena in Madonna of the Seven Moons.
+Most of the time, it’s an unhappy one, if you take the example of Ralph and Barbara.
+Or a wedding that has to face challenges, if you consider what happens to Maddalena in Madonna of the Seven Moons.

 These three films, without exception, are known for using the controversial themes of sexuality and adultery.
 This last one is twice used in The Man in Grey by Clarissa’s love affair with Rockeby and Hesther’s one with Clarissa’s husband, Lord Rohan.
 In The Wicked Lady, Barbara commits adultery by having an affair with Jerry Jackson.
 In Madonna of the Seven Moons, the use of adultery is arguable.
 Sure, in a way, Maddalena commits adultery once she joins Nino, but she isn’t conscious of what she’s doing.
 The sexuality is also used in the three films.
 Madonna of the Seven Moons is known as a “psychosexual drama”.
 There’s indeed something very Freudian about this film.
 Maddalena’s strange behaviour is certainly due to a trauma: probably this episode when she was raped as a young girl, but this is never mentioned in the film.
 So, we don’t know if she remembers it.

 Finally, the violence is another theme used in these films.
-Without revealing it, The Man in Grey‘s ending use this theme in a quite horrible way.
-Some characters in these films haven’t got pity.
-Barbara Skelton won’t hesitate to use a gun once she’ll need it, but this will take her to a fatal faith.
+Without revealing it, The Man in Grey‘s end uses this theme in quite a horrible way.
+Some characters in these films haven’t got any pity.
+Barbara Skelton won’t hesitate to use a gun once she’ll need it, but this will lead her to a fatal faith.
 The violence in Madonna of the Seven Moons is less obvious, but it’s there.
 It would majorly be embodied by Nino, who has a hot temper.

 Finally, the screenplay:

-The Man in Grey, The Wicked Lady and Madonna of the Seven Moons were all based on a novel: The Man in Grey by Eleanor Smith; The Life and Death of the Wicked Lady Skelton by Magdalen King-Hall and The Madonna of the Seven Moons by Margery Lawrence.
-The last ones were themselves based on real life stories.
+The Man in Grey, The Wicked Lady, and Madonna of the Seven Moons were all based on a novel: The Man in Grey by Eleanor Smith; The Life and Death of the Wicked Lady Skelton by Magdalen King-Hall and The Madonna of the Seven Moons by Margery Lawrence.
+The last ones were themselves based on real-life stories.
 The highest quality of these screenplays is the evolution of the characters.
 As a matter of fact, the most interesting ones are those interpreted by Margaret Lockwood: Hesther and Barbara Skelton.
-They might be to mean women, but to see how they are developed in the story is enough fascinating, especially for Hesther.
+They might be mean women, but to see how they are developed in the story is fascinating enough, especially for Hesther.
 Except that, The stories are entertaining and thrilling.
-We wonder so much what will happen at the end, because, sometimes, it’s hard to say if problems will be solved or not.
+We wonder impatiently for what will happen in the end, because, sometimes, it’s hard to say if problems will be solved or not.